 Let’s talk gear.
 Early years?

 Between 1958 and ’62 I went through a lot of stuff.
-I started with an Orpheum F-hole acoustic, then in ’60 got a Danelectro guitar and amp.
-In ’61 I moved up to a new Stratocaster and Tremolux amp and started playing in bands.
-In ’62 I briefly moved to bass – got a nice Jazz bass and Bassman amp.
-Later that year I traded the bass for a Jazzmaster, and that was pretty much it for the next 10 years – a Jazzmaster and a white-tolex Bassman piggyback amp.
+I started with an Orpheum f-hole acoustic, then in ’60 got a Danelectro guitar and amp.
+In ’61, I moved up to a new Stratocaster and Tremolux amp and started playing in bands.
+In ’62, I briefly moved to bass – got a nice Jazz Bass and Bassman amp.
+Later that year I traded the bass for a Jazzmaster, and that was pretty much it for the next 10 years – Jazzmaster and a white-tolex Bassman piggyback amp.

 What was your standard rig for the Voidoids?

-With the original Voidoids I used a ’76 Stratocaster with a 100-watt Marshall head and 4×12 speaker cabinet.
-The only effect I used was an MXR Dynacomp, and once in a while an MXR Distortion+.
+With the original Voidoids I used a ’76 Strat with a 100-watt Marshall head and 4×12 cabinet.
+I used an MXR Dynacomp, and once in a while an MXR Distortion+.